aloretocornidez/571-fundamentals-information-network-security/labs/lab-2/report.md

 ![[Pasted image 20240227235706.png]]

 The output never changed from 256, meaning I always had 256 bits of entropy available.
 This is a good thing for the purposes of random number generation I guess.
+I have a feeling that this happened is because of the system that I am using.
+I am on the Arch Linux Kernel with running and Xorg display server and the KDE Plasma desktop environment.
+This is different than running an Ubuntu virtual machine through a host windows operating system, so this is likely the reason for my differing output when comparing to other students.

 ## Task 4 | Get Pseudo Random Numbers